dicook/burnet-workshop/README.md

 R Foundation and is currently the co-chair of the Statistical Computing and Visualisation Section of the [Statistical Society of Australia](https://www.statsoc.org.au).

-**Background**: You should have a basic understanding of R, be familiar with tidy data, and know how to use ggplot2.
+**Background**: You should have a basic understanding of tidy data, wrangling and plotting data using a grammar.
 It's also helpful if you've read the material in [R4DS](https://r4ds.hadley.nz) and taken a first-year statistics course.